spamwise/markdown-cv/index.md

  - Technical support across all tiers, ranging from end users at customer sites to senior engineers within the company
  - Skunkworks development of many internal tools, open source tools, and one released client product ([Revision Graph](https://www.perforce.com/manuals/p4v/Content/P4V/advanced_files.revgraph.html))
  - Author and reviewer for most of our C++ API documentation
- - Weekly review and triage of all bugs and requests for the server to make requests as actionable as possible and identify opportunities for development to have the greatest impact
+ - Weekly review and triage of all bugs and requests for the core product, seeking opportunities to maximize impact
  - Regular conference presenter

 `Jun 1999-Jun 2003`